esauri/growthbook-next-app-router/README.md

-# Next App Router + Growthbook Example
+# Next.js + Growthbook Example

-This example showcases the ability to use [Growthbook](https://www.growthbook.io/) in a [Next.js](https://nextjs.org/) app that utilizes React Server Components (RSC) with the [app router](https://nextjs.org/docs/app/building-your-application/routing).
+These examples showcases the ability to use [Growthbook](https://www.growthbook.io/) in a [Next.js](https://nextjs.org/) app that utilizes the [Pages Router](https://nextjs.org/docs/pages/building-your-application) and the [App Router](https://nextjs.org/docs/app/building-your-application) with React Server Components.

 ## Example

 You can see a working example here https://growthbook-next-app-router.vercel.app/.

-User should see a blue button link.
-If the user has the feature enabled, they should see a purple button link instead.
+There's an experiment running that changes the accent color from blue to purple.

-You can enable the feature for yourself by adding a `userId` cookie with the value `123`.
+You can force the feature for yourself by setting your `deviceId` cookie to `off` or `on`.
+Otherwise the split is 50/50.

 ## Setup

 For this example you should set up a [Growthbook](https://app.growthbook.io/getstarted) project.

 Once you've gone through the process you can create a `example_link_color_test` boolean feature and turn it off.
-I would recommend creating a **Forced Value** rule for id, say value `123` to turn it on.
+I would recommend creating a **Forced Value** rule for `deviceId`, say value `on` to turn it on and `off` to turn it off.
+Then add a split value of 50/50 for randomization.

 Then you can add your `NEXT_PUBLIC_GROWTHBOOK_CLIENT_KEY` in your `.env.local` file.
 If you wish to override the `NEXT_PUBLIC_GROWTHBOOK_API_HOST` you can also do it in that file.

-In order to determine if the user is seeing a blue (off) or purple (on) link, we check the `userId` cookie.
+In order to determine if the user is seeing a blue (off) or purple (on) link, we check the `deviceId` cookie.
 If the cookie's value is what was entered in the Forced Value, it will be purple.
 Otherwise it will be blue.

 ## Problem

-Since [React Server Components have no React state](https://nextjs.org/docs/getting-started/react-essentials#context), we can't rely on `<GrowthbookProvider />` as it uses React Context.
+Growthbook provides a `<GrowthbookProvider />` component built on top of React Context which allows us to access features using various hooks such as `useFeatureIsOn`, `useFeatureValue` etc.

-This means that we'll need a different way to access feature values for React Server Components.
+Since [Server Components](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#using-context-providers) do not support React Context, we'll need a different way to access features and experiments when using the App Router.

+---

 ## How it works